You are currently viewing Gom Dra, the Great Meditation Cliff of Guru Rinpoche Prophesied to Phajo Drugom Zhigpo

 Also Read: Guru Rinpoche in Bhutan: His Visits to Bhutan and Sacred Sites

-Historical Significance of Gomdra
+Historical Significance of Gom dra

 The legend is that Guru Padmasambhava blessed the site in the 8th century.
 In the 11th century, the great Yogi Milarepa also blessed the Ney.
-Later in the late 12th century, while Phajo Drugom Zhigpo was at the sacred Khandro Pelphug, Guru Rinpoche appeared to him in a vision and said:

 ‘I am entrusting to you twelve of my meditation sites which consist of Four Dzongs or Fortresses, Four Draks or Cliffs, and Four Phugs or Caves.
 You have to plant the Victory Banner of Practice in all of these.’

-Gom Dra is one of the Four Cliffs of Guru Rinpoche prophesied to Phajo Drugom Zhigpo.
-When Phajo Drugom Zhigpo meditated at the cliff, he experienced clear light day and night, “the enlightenment place.”
+According to Gomdra’s history, Phajo Drugom Zhigpo meditated at the cliff and experienced clear light day and night, “the enlightenment place.”
 He then named the village below Namka “everything is as clear as the sky” “or the sky of clear light, ultimate reality.

 During Paro Rinpung Dzong construction the great Zhabdrung Ngawang Namgyal also paid a visit and blessed the Ney.